modelbased/minirllab/README.md

 * ppo_v01
   * Based on CleanRL's continuous PPO agent
   * Simplified for easy modifictions
-  * Improved samples per second performance using torch.jit, torch.compile and other small optimisations
+  * Improved samples per second through small optimisations

 * sac_v01
   * Based on CleanRL's continuous SAC agent
   * Simplified for easy modification
   * Removed CUDA <> CPU synchronisations for better performance
+  * Variants: DroQ and CrossQ
+    * CrossQ in particular is great, see the paper: https://arxiv.org/abs/1902.05605

 * learn_simple.py
   * Multiple training runs in parallel using multiprocessing (the processes have independent agents and environments)
   * Few assumptions about environments, more easily compatible with rl envs approximating the open ai gym api